The integral identity conjecture in motivic homotopy theory: Appendix: Four-functor formalism of algebraic spaces

 Since $u^*$ is conservative and it commutes with $f_*$ and direct sums, we only have to check that $(f')_*$ commutes with direct sums.
 This is true for schemes, see for instance \cite[Corollary 2.3.13]{cisinski+deglise}. \end{proof}

-Since we only use base change properties rather than all properties, we leave it as an exercise to the reader to check that a full-fledged version of four functors formalism for $\sh$ (like the case of $\mathbf{SH}$ as established in \cite[Theorem 5.5.1]{chowdhury-2024}) is available.
+Since we only use base change properties rather than all properties, we leave it as an exercise to the reader to check that a full-fledged version of four-functor formalism for $\sh$ (like the case of $\mathbf{SH}$ as established in \cite[Theorem 5.5.1]{chowdhury-2024}) is available.